Two Identical Metal Balls Are Suspended By Insulating Threads

 Historical Perspective and Modern Resonance

 The conceptual roots of this experiment trace back to the pioneering work of Charles-Augustin de Coulomb, whose torsion balance quantified the inverse‑square law of electrostatics.
-In contemporary research, the same principles underpin the design of electrostatic discharge (ESD) protective devices for sensitive electronics and the charging mechanisms of aerosol transport systems used in pharmaceutical inhalation therapies.
+In real terms, in contemporary research, the same principles underpin the design of electrostatic discharge (ESD) protective devices for sensitive electronics and the charging mechanisms of aerosol transport systems used in pharmaceutical inhalation therapies.
 Recognizing this lineage reinforces the timeless relevance of a seemingly simple classroom demonstration.

 Conclusion